Simon Baz: Wrath of the First Lantern

 At the end of "Rise of the Third Army", the First Lantern (Volthoom) escapes, intending to change reality to his will.
 Simon is with B'dg at the Chamber of Shadows, where Black Hand and the Templar Guardians are being held.
 A battle ensues between Simon and Black Hand, during which Black Hand sucks Simon into his ring.
-Simon is transported into the Dead Zone where Sinestro and Hal are trapped.
+Simon is transported into the Dead Zone, where Sinestro and Hal are trapped.
 Sinestro tells Simon that he was killed by Black Hand.
 Hal says Simon cannot be dead because he still has the ring on.
 Sinestro then attacks Simon trying to get the ring.
 Since the ring is useless against Sinestro, Simon takes out his gun and fatally shoots him.
 However, Sinestro comes back to life because they are in the Dead Zone.
 Tomar-Re tells Hal that he believes the ring chose someone like Sinestro, not Hal, and that could explain Simon's brash personality.
 Simon offers to give Hal his ring but Hal objects, because the ring might reject Hal or believe Simon to be dead.
 Sinestro wakes and says he is going to get back at Simon, which makes Simon nervous.
 B'dg, with the help of the Templar Guardians, tries to retrieve Simon.
 Meanwhile, Simon's ring starts to split in two, with the new half trying to go to Hal.
 However, Sinestro tackles Hal to the ground and shows him the First Lantern torturing Carol Ferris.
 This puts fear in Hal's heart, so the ring goes to Sinestro, and he and Simon swap places with Black Hand.
 Simon is being strangled by Sinestro, but then he later lets Simon go and teleports to his home planet of Korugar, trying to defend himself.
 When Simon and B'dg arrive at Korugar and witness Sinestro attacking Carol and White Lantern Kyle Rayner, they stop him.
 While Simon tells Carol the message that Hal was truly alive in the Dead Zone, Sinestro struggles for Kyle's white ring and attempts to become a White Lantern himself, but it rejects him and returns to Kyle.
 When Sinestro flies off, Simon and B'dg team up with Kyle and Carol and are ready to fight against the First Lantern.
-In the final battle, Simon and the reserve Lantern Corps attack the First Lantern and he is finally destroyed.
+In the final battle, Simon and the reserve Lantern Corps manage to kill the First Lantern.